TheCaduceus/WARP-UNLIMITED-ADVANCED/README.md

 <a name="warp-unlimited-new-methods"></a>

 # ♻️ WARP UNLIMITED ADVANCED
-**Get Unlimited amount of Data in Cloudflare's WARP/WARP+ VPN, most versatile code translated in our beloved Python ! 😍**
+**Get unlimited amount of data in Cloudflare's WARP, most versatile code translated in our beloved Python! ethically of course.**
 </div>

 ## **📑 INDEX**